 What is an EPC?

 It takes less than one hour to carry out an internal and external inspection of most domestic properties.
-During that time a qualified assessor will inspect or measure the property’s…
+The inspector will need access to all the rooms in the property, including the loft space.
+During the inspection, your assessor will inspect or measure the following:

 - Exterior walls

 - Heating controls

 What can I expect to see on my EPC?

 Your property will be given an energy efficiency score which is displayed on a chart like the one below.
 The higher the figure in the current column, the more energy-efficient your property is.
 The figure in the potential column is based on the recommendations later in the report.

 An EPC also states the actual and potential CO2 output for the property.